 Dental plaque is a sticky, colorless film of bacteria that forms on your teeth and gums after eating and drinking.
 These bacteria decompose the food particles and release acids that attack the tooth enamel and irritate the gums.
 Plaque bacteria are the primary cause of tooth decay and gum disease.

 Smokers have a higher risk of developing oral health problems than non-smokers.
 Smoking causes tooth decay and gum disease because it increases the plaque build-up in your mouth and does not allow the bacterial acids to wash away.
-Learn more about tobacco’s effects on smokers teeth and gums.
 This how does smoking causes tooth decay and gum disease:

 - Smoking reduces the flow of saliva in the mouth, which is an important factor for removing bacteria and neutralizing acids produced by them.
 Saliva also washes away food particles and neutralizes acids from them.